Andrea Bendewald: Early life and education

-Born in New York City, Bendewald is the daughter of Judith and Mervin Bendewald, a clothing store owner.
-She has a brother, Mason Bendewald.
+Bendewald is the daughter of Judith and Mervin Bendewald, a clothing store owner.

 Bendewald attended the High School of Performing Arts and later earned a Bachelor of Fine Arts degree from Wright State University.

 Career

 In addition to performing in film, stage, and television, Bendewald also teaches acting in the Professional Programs at the UCLA School of Theater, Film and Television.
 She also founded The Art of Circling, a self-improvement and spiritual program.

 Personal life

 In October 1998, Bendewald met actor Mitch Rouse on the set of The Secret Lives of Men.
 They married on August 19, 2001, at the Saddlerock Ranch in Malibu, California.
 The couple have two children.
-She has one dog named Bonnie.

-She is the best friend of Jennifer Aniston since the two met in Manhattan's High School for the Performing Arts.
+She is a long-time friend of Jennifer Aniston since the two met in Manhattan's High School for the Performing Arts.